Crossing disciplinary boundaries is what we do

 Collaborate with external partners in shaping our research agenda and in co-creating and mobilizing knowledge.

 Develop and implement an internationalization strategy that prioritizes partnerships and participation that increase the impact of our work.

 Contribute meaningfully to the achievement of the United Nations Sustainable Development Goals, both in Canada and globally.

 The Faculty of Environment’s approach to research and pedagogy arises from and is reinforced by the academic backgrounds of our faculty complement.
-Approximately one-half of our faculty members have degrees in more than one discipline, and the 270 degrees that our faculty members have earned represent many different fields of study, as illustrated below.
+Approximately one-half of our faculty members have degrees in more than one discipline and are active participants in many of the University of Waterloo’s interdisciplinary programs and institutes.